alxtsg/K8s-CronJob/README.md

 `.spec.schedule` specifies the frequency and when to execute the job, in crontab(5) format.
 In this project, we specify the schedule as `"*/1 * * * *"`, which means the job is executed every 1 minute.
-The job itself is defined by `.spec.jobTemplate`, and in ths project the default Docker image being used (`0xd8c4eb/simple-counter:1.0.0`) was built using the Dockerfile and published to the Docker Registry on Docker Hub.
+The job itself is defined by `.spec.jobTemplate`, and in this project the default Docker image being used (`0xd8c4eb/simple-counter:1.0.0`) was built using the Dockerfile and published to the Docker Registry on Docker Hub.
 The `restartPolicy` field is set to `OnFailure` such that the container is restarted when it failed to exit